 Other ways to get involved

-The StFX observatory always needs students who organize public viewings during astronomic events, or who help to set up the observatory for introductory astronomy classes.
+The StFX observatory always needs students who organize public observation sessions during astronomic events, or who help to set up the observatory for introductory astronomy classes.

 The Physics Society is a student society which organizes many events throughout the year, including barbecues during summer, end-of-term socials, pre-seminar meetings and tutorial sessions for introductory courses.